 Using Income corrected with an equivalence scale based on tax information

 Income inequality studies often work with an equivalence scale by accounting for the number of household members that potentially share income and resources.
 Because tax data refers to fiscal households and not real households only an approximation of the equivalence concept is possible by using a scale which is based on information out of tax data and applied to tax units.
 The incomes of single households are divided by 1 (no change), for married tax units the equivalence-factor is 1.5.
 For every child and person supported by the tax-unit a value of 0.3 is added to the denominator.
-This is principally the logic of the modified OECD-Scale implements (OECD, 2013:173).
+This is principally the logic of the modified OECD-Scale (OECD, 2013:173).
 By comparing Gini-time series for taxable income with and without implementation of this pseudo equivalence scale, we examine how strong the assessment of inequality is affected by this scale.
 Because excluding the group of not-taxed (on the influence of non-taxed see section 5.4.3) leads to a longer time-series we provide four time-series in total (two possibilities to compare the effect of the equivalence scale).

 The implementation of an equivalence scale does not have a major impact on the assessment of inequality (see Figure 3).
 Over the observed time period the two lines, which can be compared, move more or less parallel and differ only slightly.
 Because tax units only approximately depict households, it has to be said, that the implemented equivalence concept automatically has its drawbacks.